 Your digital presence is your first impression on your customers.
-To ace that impression, you must strive to provide a superlative less user experience (UX) to your customers.
+To ace that impression, you must strive to provide a superlative user experience (UX) to your customers.

 To check your UX health, you should look carefully into certain things, like: